HomeReviewsLinux or Windows: 25 Things to Know While Choosing the Best Platform

 This is why the threats can’t hit the core of the Linux system except for some files and folders.
 But in the Windows system, malware and viruses get access to the system files easily and can damage a large scale.

 Linux kernel is open source; thus, it’s more secure and well maintained due to the involvement of a large community that scans the flaws regularly.
-Moreover, maximum viruses or threats are being created for the Windows system keeping in mind.
+Moreover, maximum viruses or threats are being created for the Windows system, keeping in mind.

 That’s why you need a good antivirus for Windows OS, just at the beginning.
-Linux is immune from threats, but if you follow the best practices, you probably will be safe than a Windows system.
+Linux is immune from threats, but if you follow the best practices, you probably will be safer than a Windows system.

 Recommended Post: Debian vs. Ubuntu: Top 15 Things To Know Before Choosing the Best One